 Most physicians will benefit greatly throughout their career by having their credentials permanently stored and easily accessible.
 The direct verification procedures meet New York's standards and provide for transmission of credentials to other states for licensure purposes in future years.
 However, FCVS services may not serve the needs of all applicants.
-If you are not required to use FCVS and you are applying for the USMLE Step 3 or for a limited permit, we suggest you contact FCVS before deciding to use its services.
+If you are not required to use FCVS and you are applying for a limited permit, we suggest you contact FCVS before deciding to use its services.
 With these two groups, establishing a Profile with FCVS may not meet short-term needs but may still be a long-term option for your impending career in medicine.
 Therefore, applicants who are not required to use FCVS should discuss with FCVS the appropriateness of using its services based upon their individual situation.

 In addition, in certain circumstances where direct verification of credentials cannot be accomplished, despite diligent efforts by FCVS, it will be necessary for the applicant to work with the New York State Education Department's Office of the Professions to obtain satisfactory independent verification of education.

 The Office of the Professions accepts Physician Information Profiles compiled by FCVS.
 Contact FCVS at 888-ASK-FCVS (or outside the U.S. at 1-817- 868-5000) for additional information regarding the service and its fees.
 If you choose to use FCVS, you must still apply for licensure in New York State by submitting the licensure application (Form 1), licensure fee of $735, and certain other documentation.